michalsteyn/quickstarts/workflows/csharp/sdk/README.md

+# Docker Compose Mods

+Init Dapr using:

+`dapr init --dev`

+This will install Dapr in Docker + Redis + Zipkin

+You can also specify a Docker Network using:

+`dapr init --dev --network localnet`

+But note, this will then NOT expose the Dapr Ports.

+The important mod is to add Docker support to the .Net Project.
+Simply right clock on the Project in VS and select Add Docker Support.

+Then add Docker Compose, right click on the Project and select: `Add container orgastration support`

+I added a `dapr` directory that contains the component config and the dapr infra config.

+Take a look at the docker compose file for the sidecar config.
+Important to note is the dapr app id, the component directory.

 # Dapr workflows

 In this quickstart, you'll create a simple console application to demonstrate Dapr's workflow programming model and the workflow management API.
 The console app starts and manages the lifecycle of a workflow that stores and retrieves data in a state store.